nandoflorestan/nine/README.rst

 nine
 ====

-When the best Python 2/Python 3 compatibility libraries -- especially the famous *six* module invented by Benjamin Peterson -- were created, they were written from the point of view of a Python 2 programmer starting to grok Python 3.
+When the best Python 2/Python 3 compatibility modules -- especially the famous `*six* library invented by Benjamin Peterson <https://pypi.python.org/pypi/six>`_ -- were created, they were written from the point of view of a Python 2 programmer starting to grok Python 3.

 It is 2013.